 Is there any way to reduce Form 5500 late filer penalties?

-Yes, the IRS and Department of Labor both have programs to address late filing penalties on the Form 5500.
+Yes, the IRS and Department of Labor both have programs to address late filing penalty relief on the Form 5500.

-The Department of Labor has a Delinquent Filer Voluntary Compliance Program (DFVC) to allow plan administrators who fail to file a timely annual report to pay reduced civil penalties.
+The Department of Labor has a Delinquent Filer Voluntary Compliance Program (DFVC) for ERISA Title I plans to allow plan administrators who fail to file a timely annual report to pay reduced civil penalties.
 This VC program does not apply to Form 5500-EZ filers, however.

-The IRS provides administrative relief for Form 5500 late filers who are eligible for relief under DOL's DFVC program.
-Filers must also submit a paper Form 8955-SSA along with the delinquent filing.
+The IRS will not impose late filing penalties for Form 5500 series late filers who are eligible for relief under DOL's DFVC program if certain conditions are met, including that filers must also submit a paper Form 8955-SSA along with the delinquent filing.
 See IRS Penalty Relief for DOL DFVC Filers and Notice 2014-35.
 Relief is available for penalties under Sections 6652(c)(1), 6652(d), 6652(e) and 6692 of the Internal Revenue Code for failure to timely comply with the annual reporting requirements under IRC Sections 6033(a), 6057, 6058, 6047 and 6059 with respect to Form 5500.

 The IRS has a separate program for non-ERISA plans.
 Only the IRS can assess penalties on Form 5500-EZ.
-The DOL does not have any jurisdiction over Form 5500-EZ, and cannot assess penalties against delinquent Form 5500-EZ filings, and therefore cannot include them in their DFVC Program.
-See Penalty Relief Program for Form 5500-EZ Filers for details on the IRS penalty relief program.
+The DOL does not have any jurisdiction over Form 5500-EZ and cannot assess penalties against delinquent Form 5500-EZ filings, and therefore cannot include them in their DFVC Program.
+See Penalty Relief Program for Form 5500-EZ Filers and Revenue Procedure 2015-32 for details on the IRS penalty relief program.